best-practice-and-impact/govcookiecutter/{{ cookiecutter.repo_name }}/data/README.md

 - `processed`: any raw or interim data that has been fully processed into its final state.

-The folder paths for these directories are loaded as environment variables by the `.envrc` file; to load them in Python, use any or all of the following code:
+The paths for these directories are loaded as environment variables by the `.envrc` file.
+To load them in Python, use any or all of the following code:

 ```python
 import os